iltimasd/andmatebot-test/README.md

-# andmatebot-test
+# Thats Mate

-Find the bot at @thatmate ( https://twitter.com/thatsmate )
+Find the bot at @thatsmate ( https://twitter.com/thatsmate )

 Plays a game until checkmate achieved.
 Tweets unicode art of the board=